Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 It's just tough to believe.

-That we got a guy in the White House for the fifth year who is not governing.
+It's tough to accept that we got a guy in the White House for the fifth year who is not governing.

-Image wise, the image, of course he's governing.
+Image-wise, the image, of course he's governing.

 Don't misunderstand.